paulofelipefeitosa/BlowoutTaskSubmitter/README.md

 # BlowoutTaskSubmitter
-Application to submit task into Blowout
+Application to submit tasks into Blowout